APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: APEX System Design

 \subsection{Scheduling Algorithm}

-The scheduler determines which requests to run in the current iteration and which strategy to choose.
-Our scheduling algorithm follows several key principles designed to optimize the balance between GPU and CPU processing:
+The scheduler determines which requests to execute in each iteration and selects the appropriate execution strategy.
+Our scheduling algorithm is guided by several key principles aimed at optimizing the balance between GPU and CPU processing:

 The scheduler follows four primary rules:

 \begin{itemize} \item \textbf{GPU-first approach:} Consider CPU involvement only if GPU memory cannot hold KV caches for all new requests.
 When the GPU can handle all requests simultaneously, there is no benefit in involving the CPU due to the GPU's substantially higher computing power.